sonic-net/SONiC/doc/mclag_hld/MCLAG-ansible-test-plan.md

 ##### Test steps <!-- omit in toc -->

-1. Peer-link and Keepalive link status change to down(shutdown the peer-link and those ports connected to the VMs, but not support shutdown the peer-link now).
+1. Peer-link and Keepalive link status change to down(shutdown the peer-link and keepalive link, but not support shutdown the peer-link now).
 2. "mclagdctl -i \<mclag-id\> dump state" command verify mclag keepalive change to error.
 3. Verify standby device changes its LACP system ID to the local default
 4. Servers(exclude orphan ports and those ports link to standby device of mclag) send packets to others Servers(send L2 packets to servers that belong to the same VNI, and send L3 packets to VMs and servers belonging to other VNI).
 All packets must be received on the correct destination ports.
 5. "show mac" command verify the macs learned on standby device orphan ports will be deleted.
 6. "show arp" command verify the arps learned on standby device orphan ports will be deleted.
-7. Peer-link and keepalive link status recover to up(startup the peer-link and those ports connected to the VMs, but not support startup the peer-link now).
+7. Peer-link and keepalive link status recover to up(startup the peer-link and keepalive link, but not support startup the peer-link now).
 8. "mclagdctl -i \<mclag-id\> dump state" command verify mclag keepalive change to ok.
 9. Servers send packets to others Servers.
 All packets must be received on the correct destination ports.
 10. "show mac" command verify the macs learned on mclag enabled interface are the same on both mclag device.
 The macs learned on orphan ports will point to the peer-link on another device.